 - Lifelong Learner: Logs and annotations of self-initiated readings, records of attendance at professional meetings.

-Near the end of the journey in Rdg 785 Practicum in Reading, candidates are asked to professionally prepare their Reflective Journey Project for review.
+Near the end of the journey in LIteracy 785 Practicum in Literacy, candidates are asked to professionally prepare their Reflective Journey Project for review.
 They must clearly outline the contents of the portfolio, caption evidence contained within and provide a final reflective statement evaluating the growth in the four key areas: skillful practitioner, reflective professional, change agent, and lifelong learner.
 Material presented must be summarized and limited to what will fit within the official notebook provided.
 The Reflective Journey Project is reviewed and evaluated by two faculty members, one assigned when the candidacy form is submitted and one chosen at that time by the candidate.